-Lymphocytopenia is most often due to AIDS or undernutrition, but it also may be inherited or caused by various infections, drugs, or autoimmune disorders.
+Lymphocytopenia is most often due to AIDS, and recently COVID-19, or undernutrition, but it also may be inherited or caused by various infections, drugs, or autoimmune disorders.

-Patients have recurrent viral, fungal, or parasitic infections.
+Patients have recurrent viral, bacterial, fungal, or parasitic infections.

 Lymphocyte subpopulations and immunoglobulin levels should be measured.

-Treatment is usually directed at the cause, but occasionally, IV immune globulin or, in patients with congenital immunodeficiency, stem cell transplantation is helpful.
+Treatment is usually directed at the cause, but occasionally, IV or subcutaneous immune globulin or, in patients with congenital immunodeficiency, stem cell transplantation is helpful.

 |Drug Name||Select Trade|